 "It quickly became apparent that she was an unusually talented child and she took advantage of multi-arts programs by studying art, music, dance, drama and other courses related to these art forms.
 She has performed from the very early age of three at Festivals of the Arts before audiences of three hundred to five hundred people, and did so with great stage presence and poise.
 Raishma is known to be creative, hardworking and eager to fulfill her dream of succeeding in the music world." -Gold Coast Arts Center

 Raishma's Grandfather, Gobin Ram, is her biggest inspiration.
-He is named an international Legend who was a Scholar in Sanskrit of Bengali Brahmin origins, Minister of Culture of Guyana, and the first man of color to air on BBC International Radio on his show Radio Demerara: Indian Hour during the time of decolonization.
+He is named an international Legend who was a Scholar in Sanskrit of Bengali Brahmin origins, Minister of Culture of Guyana, and one of the first man of color to air on BBC International Radio on his show Radio Demerara: Indian Hour during the time of decolonization.
 He hosted jam sessions in his home with fellow Indian singers, musicians and friends who visited him: Mohammed Rafi, Mukesh, Manna Dey, Ravi Shankar and more legends.
 Raishma's grandfather trained her in East Indian music.
 Raishma's mother, a classical Indian dancer, is known to have "danced into the heart" of Queen Elizabeth (1966) and her audience during an independence celebration.
 Raishma is also trained in classical Indian dance by her mother.
 Musicians who inspire her are: Jeff Buckley, Jim Morrison, Etta James, Michael Jackson, Whitney Houston, Christina Aguilera, Lana Del Rey, M.I.A., David Bowie, Hans Zimmer, Asha Bhosle, M83, Dengue Fever and Radiohead.

-Raishma became an Alumna in the Fine Arts of the Gold Coast Arts Center School of the Arts, where she attended from 1995-2007.
+Raishma became an Alumna in the Fine Arts of the Gold Coast Arts Center School of the Arts, where she attended for twelve years.
 When she reached fifteen years old, she craved for more knowledge in the Arts.
 She wanted to learn about its production process.
 Raishma began her college career while still in high school.
 Not only did she enroll in courses, she was accepted into an extremely competitive New York State college program for teenagers named, "College Now."
 She then attended courses in Media Studies, Music Production and Video Production at the Queenborough Community College and the Borough of Manhattan Community College.
 She graduated all of these courses with a perfect score and was appointed the winner of all "Top Student Project" Awards.

 With the guidance of many supporters, she decided to take a break to travel the world and to learn more in a trip than she could ever learn in a college class.
 Many anticipated to see how she would develop as an artist.
-Her open-mindedness about the world lead her to unfound corners of the Earth, like the Amazon Basin (2013), the Palazzos of the Venice (2009-2012), and the Northern Lights of the North Pole (2017)—all to pursue her passions.
+Her open-mindedness about the world lead her to unfound corners of the Earth, like the Amazon Basin, the Palazzos of the Venice, and the Northern Lights of the North Pole—all to pursue her passions.
 She made an endeavor to Venice, Italy after writing, composing and performing her first acclaimed song that she wrote at fifteen, "Sentio Lux Lucis" (Latin for 'I can feel the light').
 It is an Opera piece that is dedicated to the Venetian Carnival.
 She performed Sentio Lux Lucis at numerous Masquerade Balls.
 In 2014, she started her career as a Recording Artist, bringing together a strong team of master composers, Grammy award-winning producers, and numerous sponsors.
 She continues to collaborate with other artists of many genres.
 She has employed musicians for her first album: from Thereminists to Organists of Ancient Cathedral Organs, and underground synth-makers of Brooklyn, where she taught herself to compose music for these artists to play on her album.

 Not only is Raishma an academic beast in the Fine Arts, she is one in the sciences.
 Back on the winning streak, Raishma followed her family legacy of humanism.
-While continuing her Bachelor's of Arts in International Relations at Hunter College (2012) she was recognized for her training with the Model United Nations Hunter College program and skyrocketed as a honor student.
+While continuing her Bachelor's of Arts in International Relations at Hunter College, she was recognized for her training with the Model United Nations Hunter College program and skyrocketed as a honor student.
 Raishma currently participates in research initiatives of scientific innovation and the preservation of Earth's rain forests with fellow members of the Explorers Club.
 The images shown on this site was taken by Raishma on a research project in the Amazon Basin of Ecuador.